kelvindev1/wk1code_challenge/README.md

 This is a week one code challenge.

-# date
+# Date:

 24/3/2024.

-# AUTHOR
+# Author

 Kelvindev1 [(https://github.com/kelvindev1/wk1code_challenge.git)]

-# decription
+# Decription

-have created three code programs. one for speed testing, the other for grading students grades and the other for calculating the net salary of an individual.
+Have created three code programs. one for speed testing, the other for grading students grades and the other for calculating the net salary of an individual.

 # installation

 you use git clone to clone to be able to download the document in Github.

-## installatyion requirements
+## Installation requirements

 for you to git clone you need to have a gitHub account.